This post may contain affiliate links. Please see my disclosure here.

-The things that I adore about Brad Meltzer’s biography series:
+The Things That I adore about Brad Meltzer’s Biography Series

 Christopher Eliopoulos draws the reader in with engaging facial expressions (the eyes, WOW… they’re serious, goofy, expressive, and hilarious) and brilliant color.
 There is just enough action on each page so that it’s not boring, but not so much that it’s overwhelming and chaotic.
 The images are succinct with just the right amount of action.
 Well done, Mr. Eliopoulos, very well done!

 It is rare for me to turn the page of a book in tears and then begin laughing within two sentences.
-I didn’t cry reading every single book in the series, but I did laugh in ALL of them.
+I didn’t cry reading every single book in the series, but I did laugh at ALL of them.
 On a side note, the tears weren’t necessarily a result of feeling sad, but rather of feeling overwhelmingly moved by the plight, perseverance, and success of these incredible people.

 These books are PERFECT for teaching kids about growth mindset.
 Every single, solitary “ordinary person” chosen for these biographies overcame major challenges and adversity, with the odds horrifically stacked against them.
 They are stories of courage, determination, compassion, and perseverance.

-I’m 41 years old (#noshame) and I learned new things in every book.
+I’m 41 years old (#noshame), and I learned new things in every book.
 I was entertained, engaged, and inspired.
 Technically, we could call these adult books for adults who don’t like boring biographies.
 The targeted market is actually 5-9-year-olds, but I think that’s just because the publisher needs to play is safe.
 How old are you?
 Oh, wait, it doesn’t matter.
-You’ll love them and so will your students and children.
+You’ll love them, and so will your students and children.

 Since many of these historical figures faced horrific circumstances, it is necessary to convey the information with “kid gloves”.
 I believe in taking an honest approach to teaching history, but sometimes that requires us to choose developmentally appropriate verbiage.
 Brad Meltzer has an uncanny ability to provide information in an honest and non-threatening manner.